Vyral/base-template/_posts/2020-01-14-an-agents-experience-with-transitioning-to-our-team.md

 With that, I recommended that he and I set up another time to get back together.
 We did, and the rest is history.

-We’ve grown so much since then; **even though we’ve each had our ups and downs, his experience with our team and with Keller Williams has been fabulous overall.** It’s fun to be on the front end of change within the real estate industry at large.
+We’ve grown so much since then, **and**&nbsp;**his experience with our team and with Keller Williams has been fabulous overall.** It’s fun to be on the front end of change within the real estate industry at large.

 By the time Nate and I met for that fateful coffee meeting, he was already a go-getter who found success as a single agent.
 What was he missing that helped him see the value of joining a team?